-The Condominium Authority Tribunal ("CAT") has released some instructive decisions in the late summer/early fall of 2019 to further clarify records request matters and the CAT's own procedures.
+The Condominium Authority Tribunal ("CAT") has recently released some instructive decisions further clarifying records request matters and the CAT's own procedures.

-In the case of Smith v.
+In the recent case of Smith v.
 MTCC 773, Mr. Smith (a former director of the condo) sought copies of the Management Reports which MTCC 773's property manager prepared for its Board of Directors; he wanted to see "what management recommended...that was not acted upon".
-The CAT reviewed the arguments made and concluded that the management reports themselves were "drafts or notes" and not records of the condo except for the parts of the reports which were incorporated into the minuted decisions of the Board and became part of the minutes of the Board meetings.
-The CAT has reaffirmed the "drafts or notes" status of management reports but the CAT member commented that "It may be helpful going forward, for the Board to append or fully include the agenda and other items approved by the Board, as segments in the Board minutes."
+The CAT reviewed the parties' arguments and concluded that the management reports themselves were "drafts or notes" and not records of the condo except for the parts of the reports which were incorporated into the minuted decisions of the Board.
+As such, they became part of the minutes of the Board meetings.
+The CAT has re-affirmed the "drafts or notes" status of management reports but the CAT member commented that "It may be helpful going forward, for the Board to append or fully include the agenda and other items approved by the Board, as segments in the Board minutes."

 Business of a Board and "Informal Meetings"